DataSQRL/sqrl/README.md

 ## Getting Started

-Let's create a data pipeline that ingests, aggregates, stores temperature readings, and queries them through an API.
+Let's create a data architecture that ingests, aggregates, stores temperature readings, and queries them through an API.

 1. Create a file `metrics.sqrl` and add the following content: